Sabrina4455/Sabrina4455Tutorial/page5.md

-# How to create a Vector Image in Adobe Illustrator
+# How To Create A Vector Image In Adobe Illustrator

-In this video, I created two different Vector Images out of a star in Adobe Illustrator.
-The two different sizes represent how Vector Images can be scaled and still maintain their quality.
-I zoomed in to show how Vector Images are made from a mathmatical equation instead of pixels which gives them their smooth high quality look along the edges.
+In this video, I created two different vector images out of a star in Adobe Illustrator.
+The two different sizes represent how vector images can be scaled and still maintain their quality.
+I zoomed in to show how vector images are made from a mathematical equation instead of pixels which gives them their smooth high quality look along the edges.

 [Vector Image Tutorial](https://vimeo.com/654331911)